pocc/tshark.dev/content/formats/pcap_deconstruction.md

 If you've even seen tshark complain that "the capture file appears to have been cut short in the middle of a packet", this is what it's talking about.

-It's easy to generate a file like this by dropping the last byte of a capture:
+It's easy to generate a pcap and its damaged twin by dropping the last byte of a capture:

-    bash$ sudo tshark -c 1 -w - | tee orig.pcap | head --bytes=-1 > damaged.pcap
+    bash$ tshark -c 1 -w - | tee orig.pcap | head --bytes=-1 > damaged.pcap

+In this example, we create an `orig.pcap` that has the original data, and a `damaged.pcap` that lacks one byte.
 If we diff the files, we can see that the damaged pcap is indeed missing the last byte.

     bash$ diff <(xxd orig.pcap) <(xxd damaged.pcap)